Leader of the Education Society

 The leader of Education is responsible for recruiting and leading a team of educators who will strive to ensure that our students have equal access to education funding as other Metis students do.
 The team shall strive to promote Metis history and traditions in the educational system, as well as within our communities.

 Currently, the most important challenge the eastern Metis students face is the denial to bursaries and other funding, which is reserved to western students by publicly, privately, and government-funded organisations.
-Lisa and her team work diligently to redress that unfortunate situation, and we will keep our people appraised of the progress.
+The education team works diligently to redress that unfortunate situation, and we will keep our people appraised of the progress.

 The MNOC is in the process of contacting various colleges and universities as part of our strategic plan to ensure that our Metis students will reach their full potential.

-The MNOC supports Lisa in her mission, as we firmly believe that every verified Metis in Canada should have equal access to education grants and bursaries, whether their Metis roots stem from the West or the East.
+The MNOC firmly believes that every verified Metis in Canada should have equal access to education grants and bursaries, whether their Metis roots stem from the West or the East.

 SHOWCASE YOUR ACTIVITIES ON OUR WEBSITE!

 We invite educators and traditional teachers of the MNOC, our treaty partners, and Metis Communities to submit up to three photos or videos of their activities, a brief biography (100 words), website and FB links, and contact info...
 CONTACT US